MagYou/ICPC_Challenge/README.md

 	* tunnelId: id of the tunnel (between 0 and (number of tunnels -1))
 	* links: LinkId of all links in the path.
 Links are separated by "|"

+There is at most 20 agents per instance.
+However, each agent may have several tunnels (communicating with multiple other agents).
+Also, every tunnel may have several paths (multiple paths for a pair of agents).
+All instances are feasible with a maximum link utilization (mlu) lower than 1.0.

-The following table gives the optimal MLU for provisional instances :
+The following table gives the optimal MLU for all provisional instances :

 |   |  |
 | ------------- | ------------- |